tleen/eye-of-agamotto/README.md

 One of the useful things it does is pull full data sets, it will continue to pull on results using the limit (100) till the total number of available results are fetched.
 This may be very slow as requests are throttled, however once the api calls in the cache this is very fast.

 ## Examples
 Take a look at the [examples](examples/) to see how you can use this module.
-Everything is still a little flaky, but its a start :)

 Of course, the data is provided by [Marvel](http://marvel.com).